Greenbelt Land

 What is the difference between Green Belt and Conservation Areas?

 Conservation Areas are listed as places with special architectural and/or historical interest.
-There are approximately 10,000 conservation areas in England.
-Some Conservation Areas are located within the Green Belt and others in more urban locations.
+There are approximately 10,000 conservation areas in England, with some Conservation Areas located within the Green Belt and others in more urban locations.

 Conservation Areas require careful design consideration to maintain or enhance the character setting.
 This does not mean copying design, quite the opposite, it means providing a change within such areas to improve the overall setting.
 Such stance can be done in a variety of ways and each bespoke to the setting.
-Indeed even a location within the Green Belt and not in a Conservation Area would also need to demonstrate an improvement in overall setting.
-Design and planning quality under the microscope.
+Indeed even a location within the Green Belt and not in a Conservation Area, would also need to demonstrate an improvement in overall setting, with design and planning quality under the microscope.

 Conservation Areas vary greatly in their nature and character and their designation does not only purport to the quality of buildings but historical context.
 Conservation Areas are designated heritage assets.
 These designations can range from the centres of historic towns through to fishing villages, country houses set in historic parks and historic transport links.